chrisguindon/chrisguindon.github.io/content/post/adopters-eclipse-technology.md

 **Did you know that organizations — whether they are members of the Eclipse Foundation or not — can be listed as Eclipse technology adopters?**

 In November 2019, The Eclipse IoT working group launched a campaign to promote [adopters of Eclipse IoT technologies](https://iot.eclipse.org/adopters/).
-For those who don't know, Adopters are organizations that voluntarily show their support for an Eclipse project.

 Since the launch, more than 60 organizations have shown their support to various Eclipse IoT projects.